Florida Lien Forms

 Florida Notice of Termination of Notice of Commencement

-- The Notice is given by the property owner to notify all interested parties that the Notice of Commencement will be terminated in accordance with Section 713.132 of the Florida Statutes.
+The Notice would be given by the property owner to notify all interested parties that the Notice of Commencement will be terminated in accordance with Section 713.132 of the Florida Statutes.

 Florida Notice to Contractor

-Have you provided work, materials or rental equipment for a construction project in Florida?
-If you want to get paid from the payment bond, serve the prime contractor with this Notice to Contractor.
+If you provided work, materials or rental equipment for a Florida construction project and you want to get paid from the payment bond, serve the prime contractor with this Notice to Contractor.

 - The Notice is given pursuant to Section 713.23 of the Florida Statutes.